gianlucarossi06/data-organon/_posts/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud.md

 ![Conventional ETL process ](/data-organon/images/2023-09-30-ZeroETL-Lakehouse-Oracle-Cloud/conventional-etl.png)

 But why do we need ETL processes?
 Insights derived from valuable information can have a very significant impact on the success of an organization.
-With the exponential growth of data volume, data sources, and data types, the ability to validate, cleanse, integrate, standardize, curate, and aggregate data in well-orchestrated and governed pipelines has achieved a valuable priority in the data management processes of organizations.
+With the exponential growth of data volume, data sources, and data types, the ability to validate, cleanse, integrate, standardize, curate, and aggregate data in well-orchestrated and governed pipelines has achieved a great value in the data management processes of organizations.

-But ETL over time it has also faced us with several challenges.
+But ETL over time has also faced us with several challenges.
 Here are some common drawbacks associated with the ETL process:

 - **Complexity**: ETL processes can be complex, involving multiple steps and transformations.
 Designing and implementing these processes can be time-consuming, especially for large and complex data sets.
 - **Data Latency**: ETL processes are usually scheduled to run at specific intervals (e.g., nightly batches).
 This means that the data in the target data store might sometimes have a latency not suited for the business needs.